jromie0924/messenger/README.md

 # Messenger
 A primitive messaging application centered around RabbitMQ

-## How it works
+## How it works (briefly)
-No pre-configuration is required on the RabbitMQ side - the application creates a single fanout exchange, and a queue for each user that joins, bound to the exchange.
-This, as a result, allows multiple users to converse in a group session.
+No pre-configuration is required on the RabbitMQ side - the application creates a single fanout exchange, and a single queue.
+This flask app is configured to only have one instance of the queue listener; each message contains a header that contains the sender so that they can be identified.

-Moreover, if a user has chatted before, and they disconnect from an ongoing conversation, messages sent in the time the user has been disconnected will remain in their corresponding queue in chronological order, thereby allowing them to see what has been talked about while they were gone.
+This makes it possible for more than two users to converse in a session.

+The application creates a publisher for each user, and stores it in a dictionary, keyed by the username.
+This way, each publisher instance will be assigned to its user, and publish messages on behalf of said user.

+Because Flask refreshes the DOM upon each endpoint request, we needed to get crafty on how to display incoming messages on the fly.
+There is a JavaScript file that starts a socket connection with the flask application (using Flask-SocketIO - https://flask-socketio.readthedocs.io/en/latest/).
+The message handler function sends a message through a socket to that JavaScript script, and it subsequently updates the DOM on the fly.
+This way there's no inconsistency in how the messages are delivered.

 ## Setup
 ### Get RabbitMQ Set Up